Choosing an Effective IT Outsourcing Partner

 What to Look For When Outsourcing Your IT Tasks

 There are five important aspects to look for when outsourcing your IT Tasks.
-Think of this process as interviewing someone for your team, you need to know what their experience is like, what technical expertise they have, you’ll probably look at references and their track record with other companies, and finally, you’ll probably have a part of the interview to evaluate how compatible they are with your work culture.
+Think of this process as interviewing someone for your team.
+You need to know what their experience is like, and what technical expertise they have.
+You’ll probably look at references and their track record with other companies.
+Finally, you’ll probably have a part of the interview to evaluate how compatible they are with your work culture.
 All these aspects are crucial when choosing your software partner, let’s tackle each one of them.

-First and foremost, you should look for industry experience, looking for a partner that has experience in IT, but also in your industry will know better what your company needs as every industry has different characteristics.
+First and foremost, you should look for industry experience, looking for a partner that has experience in IT.
+But also it should be in your industry to know better what your company needs as every industry has different characteristics.

 Looking at their experience in your industry will also help you decide if they’ll be able to handle the processes in place for your business.
-A way to assess this is by asking how many projects they’ve worked on in your industry, how many were successful, and inquiring into the experiences of the project manager that will be in charge of working with you.
+A way to assess this is by asking how many projects they’ve worked on in your industry and how many were successful.
+You should also inquire into the experiences of the project manager that will be in charge of working with you.